Drug patents: the right policy for the wrong problem

 Author Biography

-DA Physical Anthropology MA Social Medicine PhD Sociocultural Anthropology Full time professor.
+BA Physical Anthropology MA Social Medicine PhD Sociocultural Anthropology Full time professor.
 Research area: Health and society, Graduate Program in Physical Anthropology, National School of Anthropology and History.
 Member of the Promoting Group of ALAMES in Mexico.

 Published